YahooArchive/mojito/docs/dev_guide/code_exs/route_config.rst

         }
       ]

 #.
-To map routes to specific actions of the mojit instance, create the file ``routes.json`` with the following:
+To map routes to specific actions of the mojit instance, replace the code in ``routes.json`` with the following:

    .. code-block:: javascript